rdeoliveira/geocorpora/README.md

 Read this article for a contextualised explanation of the data:
 - Rodrigo de Oliveira, Somayajulu Sripada and Ehud Reiter (2016). _Absolute and Relative Properties in Geographic Referring Expressions_.
 The 9th International Natural Language Generation conference.
 2016. [[pdf]](http://www.aclweb.org/anthology/W/W16/W16-66.pdf#page=272)

+Please contact <mailto:rodrigodeoliveira@abdn.ac.uk> should you ahve any questions.